 Hi and welcome to my blog in which I pretend to know HTML and hope nothing breaks :)

-I am a game developer working at Google and I love graphics programming, virtual reality and game engine architecture.
+I am a game developer who loves graphics programming and game engine architecture.

 Hope you'll enjoy my blog and feel free to reach out on social networks.